beromir/Beromir.ToggleEditor/README.md

               color: '#ffffff'
               # Hide the value.
 Great if you work with ClientEval
               hidden: 'ClientEval: !!node.property.anotherProperty'
               # Add a preview image.
-Does not work with the color layout
+Does not work with the color layout.
+Can be also a string with svg markup
               preview: 'resource://Vendor.Package/filenameInPublicFolder.png'
               # If true and no label is defined, the margin from the button get's removed.
 Defaults to false
               previewFull: true